The Hum Sum FAQs

 To delete your account, please visit your profile (at the bottom of the dashboard).
 Once in your profile, click on the pencil icon over your profile image.
 Next, click on “advanced settings”, and you will see options to either delete or deactivate your account.
 We’re sorry to see you go.

 Fair Market Value (FMV) is generally considered the price for an item or material.

-Please note: Your tax-deductible receipt may show an average, default FMV, but you are solely responsible for the depreciated amount of your donation, which you will deduct on your tax return.
+Please note: Your Donation Verification Thank You Letter may show an average, default FMV, but you are solely responsible for the depreciated amount of your donation, which you will deduct on your tax return.